 At Home in the Outhouse

-The door became slightly offset over the winter, leaving a small gap at the top and bottom.
+The door became slightly offset last winter, leaving a small gap at the top and bottom.
 I haven’t gotten around to fixing it yet.

 I won’t have any visitors at the cabin for a few more weeks so I will leave the outhouse gang alone until my guests arrive.
 At that point I will have to evict the squatters, although they may disagree as to who really has the right to squat.

 Always check the seat and the paper roll for unsuspecting inhabitants.
 This will avoid a stressful encounter for both you and the critters.